-A Guide To The 4 Most Common Types Of Introverts
+A Complete Guide To Introverts: The 4 Most Common Types And Signs

 He also notes that it's easy to confuse a social introvert with someone who's dealing with social anxiety, but it's not the same thing: "A social introvert doesn't avoid crowds because of anxiety but rather [because of] their preference.
 Where they feel the most comfortable and happy is either in complete solitude or in small groups in more subdued places."